AethorBot/website-v2/src/routes/dashy.svelte.md

 - #### [Q] How are active members determined?
 - [A] Active members are people who send a message within the past 5-6 minutes

+- #### [Q] error: Are you trying to mount a directory onto a file?
+- [A] You didn't create the prometheus.yml file and it error you need to remove the prometheus.yml directory and create the file

 - #### [Q] Is there a public preview
 - [A] No theres not as this would expose grafana secrets and other sensitive data.
 A preview may be available in the future when grafana supports this.